 Free is emphasized here because rewards cards sometimes come with sign-up fees.
-Instead, when you sign up for this card, you can earn up to $100.
+This card doesn’t have one.

 You’ll also get unlimited 2% cash back with each purchase.
 And this isn’t restricted to gas or groceries — it’s for any purchase you make (Read: online shopping purchases).

 Before you even start shopping, sign up for MyPoints, a cash-back site that rewards you for shopping online and printing coupons.